floridaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Do I Find Inmate Records In Florida?

-When the request is of an active inmate, inquirers are advised to submit the written order to the facility where the person is currently housed.
-Alternatively and for other types of inmate records, requestors may use the electronic public records request center on the FDC website.
+When the request is for an active inmate, inquirers are advised to submit the written order to the facility where the person is currently housed.
+Alternatively, and for other types of inmate records, requestors may use the electronic public records request center on the FDC website.
 Requestors for inmate records may create a registered account on the webpage before completing a request.
-Equally, a request may be submitted via the center anonymously.
-Ensure to provide relevant information on the subject as much as possible to facilitate timely completion of the request.
+Equally, a request may be submitted anonymously via the center.
+Ensure that you provide as much relevant information on the subject as possible to facilitate the timely completion of the request.

 Dr. Martin Luther King Office Plaza